jasonyang-ee/STM32-CMAKE-TEMPLATE/README.md

 }
 ```

-## 2.6.
+## 3.1.
 Setting of .gitignore

-Don't forget to set ignoring build files to avoid bloated git repo.

-### 2.6.1. gitignore rule:
+To avoid bloating the repository, please do not push build file.
+The have stable building process, docker with Github action is desired.

+- Create file `.gitignore` in root folder.

+> .gitignore rule:
 ```
 build/
 ```

-Optionally, you may still keep STM32CubeMX Project for Pin Management and Code Generation
+Optionally, you may still keep STM32CubeMX project for Pin Map management and code generation

-Best practice is to track only .ioc file in CubeMX folder.
+Best practice is to track only `.ioc` file in CubeMX folder.

-The rest of code generation should be treated as `build` files that does not get tracked.

-### 2.6.2. gitignore rule:
+> .gitignore rule:
 ```
 CubeMX/*
 !CubeMX/*.ioc